sachinsu/sachinsu.github.io/work_journal/journal2021.md

     - Data lineage is the common thread that ties together all of your data pipelines, workflows, and systems.

   - Disk Access
     - Disk accesses are slow because they involve mechanical operations.
 To read a block of data from a disk requires the read arm to move to the right track; the platter must then spin until the desired block is under the read head.
 This process typically takes 10 ms. Compare this to reading the same amount of information from RAM, which takes 0.002 ms, which is 5,000 times faster.
 The arm and platters (known as a spindle) can process only one request at a time.
 However, once the head is on the right track, it can read many sequential blocks.
 Therefore reading two blocks is often nearly as fast as reading one block if the two blocks are adjacent.
 Solidstate drives (SSDs) do not have mechanical spinning platters and are much faster, though more expensive.

 ## 2021-nov-12 wed

-- Apache Airflow for ETL
+- [Apache Airflow for ETL][ETL][Airflow]
     - Primarily a workflow Management tool
     - Using Airflow to schedule and monitor ELT pipelines, but use other open-source projects that are better suited for the extract, load and transform steps.
 Notably, using Airbyte for the extract and load steps and dbt for the transformation step.
     -   With Airflow you can use operators to transform data locally (PythonOperator, BashOperator...), remotely (SparkSubmitOperator, KubernetesPodOperator…) or in a data store (PostgresOperator, BigQueryInsertJobOperator...).
     -  One of the main issues of ETL pipelines is that they transform data in transit, so they break easier.
 Hence move to ELT.
     - Airflow transfer operators together with database operators can be used to build ELT pipelines

-- Container Strategy
+- [Container Strategy][SystemArchitecture]
     - Containers are an application packaging format that help developers and organizations to develop, ship, and run applications
     - Why?
         - they effectively bundle applications, related libraries, dependencies, and configurations in a package that can be deployed across multiple environments